-Epidemiology doctoral and 80 credit masters students who are here for two years or more are allocated mailboxes in the department.
+Epidemiology doctoral and 80 credit masters students are allocated mailboxes in the department on the $9^{th}$ floor of Kresge.

 Harvard e-mail addresses will be used for communication from the Epidemiology department as well as regular mail.
 Students are responsible for checking all allocated mailboxes and e-mail for information.